Archive-TLMT/arcmedia/arcmedia/draft.md

 # Encoding and Transport  {#encoding}

 Unrecognized subtypes of archive SHOULD be treated as "archive/file".
-Like "application/octet-stream", the purpose of the "archive/file" is to provide default handling; it does not represent a particular archive format.
-Implementations SHOULD pass subtypes of archive that they do not specifically recognize to a robust general-purpose archive processing application, if such an application is available.
+Like "application/octet-stream", the purpose of the "archive/file" type is to provide default handling;  it does not represent a particular archive format.
+Implementations SHOULD defer handling of unrecognized subtypes of archive to a robust general-purpose archive processing application, if such an application is available.

-If default archive (archive/file) handling is not supported, the archive MAY be treated as if it were "application/octet-stream".
+If default archive handling is not supported, the archive MAY be treated as if it were "application/octet-stream".

-Unless noted in the subtype registration, subtypes of archive MUST be assumed to contain binary data, implying a content encoding of base64 for email and binary transfer for ftp and http.
+Unless noted in the subtype registration, subtypes of archive MUST be assumed to contain binary data, implying the use of base64 content encoding for email and binary transfer for ftp and http.

 The formal syntax for the subtypes of the archive top-level type SHOULD look like this: